ibm-cloud-docs/vmwaresolutions/services/icos_ordering.md

 * As part of the Veeam service installation and configuration, a scale-out backup repository with the name `IC4V Scale-Out Repository` is created.
 The `IC4V Default VM Backup Repository` repository is added to the scale-out repository as an extent.
 * When you create the backup job, you must select `IC4V Scale-Out Repository` as the backup repository, and not `IC4V Default Config Backup Repository`.
 The latter repository is intended for the Veeam configuration backups.
 * You can add more repositories to this default repository, such as a backup repository of type Object Storage.
-For more information, see [Adding scale-Out repositories](https://helpcenter.veeam.com/docs/backup/vsphere/sobr_add.html?ver=95u4){:external}.
+For more information, see [Adding scale-Out repositories](https://helpcenter.veeam.com/docs/backup/vsphere/sobr_add.html?ver=95u4){: external}.
 Follow the steps and return here to continue with the following tasks.

 ## Veeam on an instance deployed with private network only
 {: #icos_ordering-private-network}

 If you want to access {{site.data.keyword.cloud_notm}} Object Storage by using Veeam on a private-only vCenter Server instance, you must configure Veeam to access the internet through a proxy server.
 This way, Veeam can verify the TLS certificate that is used by {{site.data.keyword.cloud_notm}} Object Storage.

-For more information, see [How to set an HTTP proxy for Veeam components](https://www.veeam.com/kb3090){:external}.
+For more information, see [How to set an HTTP proxy for Veeam components](https://www.veeam.com/kb3090){: external}.

 ## Maintaining and managing your cloud tier
 {: #icos_ordering-manage-cloud}

-For more information about maintaining and managing your cloud tier, see [Managing capacity tier data](https://helpcenter.veeam.com/docs/backup/vsphere/capacity_tier_managing_data.html?ver=95u4){:external}.
+For more information about maintaining and managing your cloud tier, see [Managing capacity tier data](https://helpcenter.veeam.com/docs/backup/vsphere/capacity_tier_managing_data.html?ver=95u4){: external}.

 ## Related links
 {: #icos_ordering-related}